MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Service/v1.6.1/Get-AzureVNetConfig.md

 # Get-AzureVNetConfig

 ## SYNOPSIS
-Gets the azure_2 virtual network configuration from the current subscription.
+Gets the Azure virtual network configuration from the current subscription.

 ## SYNTAX